Cozy At-Home Bachelorette Party Ideas That Are Truly Special

 Each person shares one hope or wish for the bride’s future — funny, sincere, or both.
 Play games after everyone has had a drink and a snack — people relax and participate more naturally.

-A minimalist bachelorette game card set works well for hosts who want structure without awkward prompts or over-the-top language.
+A fun bachelorette game card set works well for hosts who want to provide fun with ice-breakers without boring prompts.

 Cozy Food & Drink Ideas That Don’t Take Over the Night